DataDog/documentation/content/en/tracing/trace_collection/automatic_instrumentation/dd_libraries/dotnet-core.md

 To use custom instrumentation in your .NET application:

-1. In your application code, access the global tracer through the `Datadog.Trace.Tracer.Instance` property to create new spans.
+1. In your application code, access the global APM SDK through the `Datadog.Trace.Tracer.Instance` property to create new spans.

 {{% /tab %}}